alexpira/ruxy/README.md

 - it checks every rule in the configuration
 - for every rule, if there are filters defined, all the filters must match the incoming request, otherwise the rule is discarded
-- the first matching rule is picked (rules are checked in alphabetical order)
+- depending on the **rule_mode** parameter, the first matching rule is picked (rules are checked in alphabetical order) or all rules are picked (merging all defined actions)
 - all the actions in the picked rule are applied for that specific request

 The following attributes can be specified for a rule: